This post is part of our Bourbon Heritage Hub.

 - Aged in a federally bonded warehouse (under government supervision) for at least four years

-Whiskeys other than bourbon can also be bottled in bond, as long as they’re produced in the United States.
+Whiskeys other than bourbon—like rye whiskey, for example—can also be bottled in bond, as long as they’re produced in the United States.

 Finally, there’s an offshoot of bourbon that’s worth mentioning here: Tennessee whiskey.
 Tennessee whiskey nearly always meets the legal requirements to be labeled as bourbon, but due to a combination of branding (Jack Daniels would never deign to call itself a bourbon) and state pride, it rarely is.